Verifying Learning-Based Robotic Navigation Systems: Case Study: Robotic Mapless Navigation

 \section{Case Study: Robotic Mapless Navigation}

-\mysubsection{Robotis Turtlebot 3.} In our case-study, we focus on the \textit{Robotis Turtlebot 3} robot (\emph{Turtlebot}, for short), depicted in Fig.~\ref{fig:environment:robot}.
+\mysubsection{Robotis Turtlebot 3.} In our case study, we focus on the \textit{Robotis Turtlebot 3} robot (\emph{Turtlebot}, for short), depicted in Fig.~\ref{fig:environment:robot}.
 Given its relatively low cost and efficient sensor configuration, this robot is widely used in robotics research~\cite{NaShVa21, AmSl19}.
 In particular, this robotic platform has the actuators required for moving and turning, as well as multiple lidar sensors for detecting obstacles.
 These sensors use laser beams to approximate the distance to the nearest object in their direction~\cite{YoTeOg14}.
-In our experiments, we used a configuration with 7 lidar sensors, each with a maximal range of $1$ meter.
+In our experiments, we used a configuration with seven lidar sensors, each with a maximal range of one meter.
 Each pair of sensors are $30\degree$ apart, thus allowing coverage of $180\degree$.
 The images in Fig.~\ref{fig:properties:adversarial_trajectory} depict a simulation of the Turtlebot navigating through an arena, and highlight the lidar beams.
 See Section~\ref{sec:appendix:RobotTechnicalSecifications} of the Appendix for additional details.

 \mysubsection{The Mapless Navigation Problem.} \emph{Robotic navigation} is the task of navigating a robot (in our case, the Turtlebot) through an arena.
-The robot's goal is to reach a destination while adhering to predefined restrictions; e.g., selecting as short a path as possible, avoiding obstacles, or optimizing energy consumption.
-In recent years robotic navigation tasks have received a great deal of attention~\cite{WaToFi19, ZhSpJo17}, primarily due to their applicability to autonomous vehicles.
+The robot's goal is to reach a target destination while adhering to predefined restrictions; e.g., selecting as short a path as possible, avoiding obstacles, or optimizing energy consumption.
+In recent years, robotic navigation tasks have received a great deal of attention~\cite{WaToFi19, ZhSpJo17}, primarily due to their applicability to autonomous vehicles.

-We study here the popular \textit{mapless} variant of the robotic navigation problem, where the robot can rely only on local observations (i.e., its sensors), without any information about the map or additional data from external sources.
-This makes mapless navigation a partially observable problem, and among the most challenging tasks to solve in the robotics domain~\cite{TaPaLi17}.
+We study here the popular \textit{mapless} variant of the robotic navigation problem, where the robot can rely only on local observations (i.e., its sensors), without any information about the arena's structure or additional data from external sources.
+In this setting, which has been studied extensively~\cite{TaPaLi17}, the robot has access to the \emph{relative location} of the target, but does not have a \emph{complete map} of the arena.
+This makes mapless navigation a partially observable problem, and among the most challenging tasks to solve in the robotics domain~\cite{TaPaLi17, ChFaFiFr19, ZhZhTaLiBu18, MaCoMaFa22}.